kevingeng/CatroidDrone/README.md

    ``sudo apt-get install ia32-libs``

-   On newer Ubuntu versions follow [this guide](http://askubuntu.com/questions/107230/what-happened-to-the-ia32-libs-package).
+Note: On newer Ubuntu versions follow [this guide](http://askubuntu.com/questions/107230/what-happened-to-the-ia32-libs-package).

+You also have to install some libaries.
+Follow the instructions of the installation script (build.sh).
+If the compilation failes please install the missing libs instructed by the script.

 3. Install the build essentials:

    ``sudo apt-get install build-essential``